Home

 Victoria Harbour

-What really brings out the skyline is the wonderful harbour that splits through the middle of the city.
-Don't miss fully taking in the view of Victoria Harbour, for example by taking a ride on the Star Ferry!
-In the north, the harbour is bordered by the Avenue of Stars.
-And don't miss the Symphony of Lights!
+Of course, what really makes the skyline so great is the wonderful harbour that splits through the middle of the city.
+Don’t miss fully taking in the view of Victoria Harbour, for example by taking a ride on the Star Ferry!

 Food & Nightlife